 - Choose the type of currency you’d like to transfer.

 At this point, you’ll be able to see the balance available in your Coinbase wallet for the currency you’ve chosen.
 Again, transfers between the two platforms are free and instant, and there’s no limit on deposits for digital assets.

 The process for withdrawing your assets to Coinbase is identical, except you’ll select “withdraw” under the wallet balance section rather than “deposit.”
-Transfers are instant, but there is a default daily limit of $250,000.
-If you need to regularly withdraw more than this, you can request to increase limits via the limits page on your profile.
+If you need to regularly withdraw, you can request to increase limits via the limits page on your profile.

 Coinbase vs. Coinbase Pro

 To see a real-world example, say you wanted to buy $2,000 worth of bitcoin.
 Why $2,000?
 Because that’s the default daily limit on both platforms using ACH transfers.
 On Coinbase, that purchase would cost 1.49%, or $29.36.
 Using Coinbase Pro, you can complete the same purchase and pay only $10 — about one-third of the fee charged on Coinbase.

 You can also use a debit card to make purchases on Coinbase.
 However, again, you’ll pay handily for the convenience.
 The fee for using debit cards on Coinbase is 3.99%, which brings the fee total to $76.74 for a $2,000 purchase.